davidnoirman/jobtech-taxonomy-api/README.md

 # JobTech Taxonomy API

+The JobTech Taxonomy API is a REST API for the [JobTech Taxonomy Database][0].
 The JobTech Taxonomy Database contains terms or phrases used at the Swedish labour market.
-The JobTech Taxonomy API is a REST API for that database, providing endpoints for working with the taxonomy.

 ## Prerequisites